Classical values of Zeta, as simple as possible but not simpler: Riemann's Way

 A remaining technicality is to make sense of the value $\sin (-\pi n) \Gamma(-n)$, which appears in the right-hand side of~(\ref{zetagamma}).
 Since the Gamma function has poles at all nonpositive integers, this is an indeterminate of the sort $0\cdot \infty$, but it can be resolved simply, using the defining multiplicative property of the Gamma function $n$ times:

 Recalling that the integrand of~(\ref{zetacontour}) contains the sign $(-1)^{n-1}$, we now get

 and hence This formula holds for all nonpositive integers $-n$.

 Riemann in~\cite{riemann1859uber} immediately proceeds to note that the integration in~(\ref{zetacontour}) can be turned `inside out' whenever $\Re s<0$.
-This amounts to augmenting the Hankel contour $\gamma$ with an infinite circle $|z|=+\infty$, whose limiting contribution to the integral will be zero.
+This amounts to augmenting the Hankel contour $\gamma$ with a big circle $|z|=R$, whose contribution to the integral will be zero when $R\to \infty$.
+Riemann does not elaborate on this point, which can be seen by multiplying the arc length $2\pi R$ by a bound of order $O(R^{\Re s -1})$ on the integrand, which we get if the contour stays away from the poles on the imaginary axis, say, by taking $R$ to be an odd multiple of $\pi$.
+The resulting bound, of order $O(R^{\Re s})$, tends to $0$.

 In that way, the contour~$\gamma$ can be thought of carving a slice out of the complex plane, and Cauchy's residue theorem can be used not at the origin but at all remaining poles of the integrand, i.e., the values $2\pi n i$, $n\in \Z\setminus \{0\}$.
 The resulting contribution from each pole is then $(-2\pi i) (-2\pi n i)^{s-1} $, so the total is

 which simplies to

 This is one of the simplest forms of the famous functional equation for the $\zeta$-function.

 Now apply~(\ref{funceq}) to evaluate $\zeta$ at positive even integers.
 We have